toafez/DSM7DemoSPK/README_en.md

 # System requirements
 **„DSM 7 Package Developer Demo“** is specifically designed for use on **Synology NAS systems** that use the **DiskStation Mangager 7** operating system.

-# Installation instructions
+# Modify the package for your own use.
 For the following instructions an appropriate **Linux** system is required.
 You should also be familiar with the Linux **Terminal**.

   - Clone the repository or download the corresponding ZIP file and unpack the archive into a folder of your choice.

   - Change to the folder of the cloned or unzipped repository.

+  - Make the script SPK_Build_Stage.sh executable.

+    `chmod +x SPK_Build_Stage.sh`

+  - If desired, you can change the name of the package, the name of the maintrainer, the copyright notice and the folder and file permissions by running the script SPK_Build_Stage.sh with an editor of your choice and changing the following variables accordingly.

+    `packagename="DSM7DemoSPK"`
+    `copyright="Copyright (C) 2023 by"`
+    `maintrainer="Tommes"`
+    `changedirname="no"`

+  - Now run the script SPK-Build_Stage.sh.

+    `./SPK_Build_Stage.sh`.

+  - After execution, the name of the repository folder may have been changed.
+If this is the case, the script automatically changes to the newly created folder.

+# Pack the package using a script you wrote yourself.
+  - Change back to the folder of the cloned, unpacked or rebuilt repository.

-    - Make the script build_spk.sh executable.
+  - Make the script SPK_Pack_Stage.sh executable.

-      `chmod +x build_spk.sh`
+    `chmod +x SPK_Pack_Stage.sh`

-    - If desired, you can change the name of the SPK by calling the script build_spk.sh with an editor of your choice and changing the name of the variable new_name.
-Be careful not to change the name of the original_name variable, as this value is automatically adjusted after the script execution.
+  - If desired, you can change the name of the package as well as the version number by calling the script SPK_Pack_Stage.sh with an editor of your choice and changing the following variables accordingly.

-      `new_name="DSM7DemoSPK"`
+    `package_name="DSM7DemoSPK"`
+    version="0.1-000"`

-    - Now execute the script build_spk.sh.
+  - Now execute the script SPK-Pack_Stage.sh.

-      `./build_spk.sh`
+    `./SPK_Pack_Stage.sh`

-    - After the execution the name of the SPK, as well as the folder and file permissions were adjusted if necessary.
-Subsequently, a package with the appropriate name was created, which has the file extension .spk.
-Example DSM7DemoSPK.spk
+  - After execution a package with the appropriate name was created, which has the file extension .spk.
+Example DSM7DemoSPK-0.1-000.spk

   - Now you can install the package via the DSM package center.
 To do this, open the **Package Center** in **DiskStation Manager (DSM)**, select the **Manual Installation** button in the upper right corner and follow the **Wizard** to upload and install the new **package** or the corresponding **.spk file**.
 This process is identical for both an initial installation and for performing an update.

   - The location of the package in the system of the DSM is under